netanellevine/Countries_ElasticSearch_API/README.md

 Server ready on port 3000.
 Started to listen...
 ```
 It means that now the dockers are connected within their inner network and we can start.

+### There are 3 ways you can interact with the database:
+1) Python CLI - Command Line Interface
+2) Web browser to the database
+3) Kibana - Easy and user friendly way to interact with the database

 Now we need to open a new terminal window, in the cuurent terminal window click:
 ```